 - The Ecology of Java and Bali by Tony Whitten – This book distills for the first time the information found in nearly 3,000 scholarly works relevant to an understanding of the full range of natural and man-made ecosystems on these islands.
 It also contains the results of original research, interviews and personal experience.

 Java and Bali are the best known of all the islands in the Indonesian archipelago.
 Nowhere else in the country are ecological issues of such importance, and nowhere else is there a better chance of the major development problems being solved.
 This is because Java has the greatest concentration of development projects, the densest population, excellent human resources, and the interest of many of the most powerful decision makers.
 Bali, meanwhile, has the eyes of the world on it as an important tourist destination enjoyed by both domestic and foreign visitors.

 Be forewarned, The Act of Killing is very disturbing.
 This is essentially a documentary about the Indonesian killing squads from the 1960’s and what they did, but with members of the squads themselves re-enacting their own deeds with relish.

 The Year of Living Dangerously is Indonesia 1965.
 Foreign journalists covering the feverish unrest are kept at arm’s length by the wary Sukarno government.
 But with the right contacts, you can get a real story.
 Australian reporter Guy Hamilton is after that kind of story, but he knows the mere telling of it will betray his source.
 Mel Gibson is Hamilton and Sigourney Weaver is an enigmatic embassy aide.
 In a gender-bending performance that won the Oscar, Linda Hunt plays a male photographer who sees with his conscience as well as his eyes.

-You do not need a map for this trip, but if you are really into maps, here is a list of some available.
-There may be a map store in your town where you can find one.
-This one is our favorite, but it is HUGE.
+You do not need a map for this trip, but if you are really into maps, there may be a map store in your town where you can find one.
+Or order one on line.